emircankaya-dot/DSA210TermProject/README.md

 ---

-## 🤖 Model Goal
+## Model Goal
-Predict the probability that a match result will be an **upset**, based on pre-match information.
+Predict the probability that a match result will be an upset, based on pre-match information.

 ---

-## 📈 Expected Results
+## Expected Results
-- FIFA rankings will have **predictive value**, but not be sufficient alone
+- FIFA rankings will have predictive value, but not be sufficient alone
 - Upsets are influenced by multiple factors beyond rankings
 - Football retains a level of unpredictability

 ---

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - Pandas
 - NumPy